 Separation is a key process used in life science.
 Cells, proteins and genetic material of interest for medical and pharmaceutical use are rarely obtained in a purified form.
-The molecules that the industry usually is interested in are found in a matrix that contains numerous other biological substances.
-Therefore, it’s critical to extract/isolate these molecules from the supernatant before work can start.
+The molecules we are interested in are usually in a matrix that contains numerous other biological substances.
+We therefore need to extract/isolate these molecules from the supernatant before work can start.
 Even high-value pharma processes such as protein purification, the downstream process (i.e. purification) can lead to losses of 50-80 percent of the product.

 When working on a small scale, using magnetic beads or particles as solid support for separation has become increasingly popular, particularly when it involves immunocapture.
 Coated with the right antibody, magnetic carriers can capture the molecule of interest in seconds and retain this by magnetic force while washing out the supernatant.
 When the magnetic field is removed, the beads can then be re-suspended in a clean buffer.